embrosa/imageproxy/README.md

 you want to use a different caching implementation, it's probably easiest to just make a copy of `cmd/imageproxy/main.go` and customize it to fit your needs... it's a very simple command.

+### CDN mode and Invalidating CDN Cached content ###

+When using ImageProxy behind a CDN server, you can run ImageProxy in "_CDN Mode_".
+This allows you to be able to invalidate cached content on this CDN server easily.

+Usage of Imageproxy would then for example be calling http://localhost/aHR0cDovL2V4YW1wbGUuY29tL2ltYWdlLmpwZw==/?100x200 where the `aHR0cDovL2V4YW1wbGUuY29tL2ltYWdlLmpwZw==` part is base64 encoded for `http://example.com/image.jpg`.

+This structure allows you to easily [Invalidate Cached Content](https://cloud.google.com/cdn/docs/invalidating-cached-content), by just removing `/aHR0cDovL2V4YW1wbGUuY29tL2ltYWdlLmpwZw==/*` from your CDN cache in the above case.

+    imageproxy -cdnMode true

+_Please note: This does not work well with the built in caching of ImageProxy._

 ### Environment Variables ###